RillingDev/rilling.dev/source/_drafts/an-introduction-to-webmention.md

 ### Sending Webmentions

-Firstly, choose a [Webmention client implementation](https://webmention.net/implementations/).
+Pick a [Webmention client implementation](https://webmention.net/implementations/).
 The one I use is [webmention4j](https://github.com/FelixRilling/webmention4j) (_Disclaimer: I am the author of it_) which is a Java implementation with both a Webmention client and a server.
 You can then use that Webmention client to send Webmentions for any website that yours links to which has a Webmention endpoint.

 ### Receiving Webmentions